Confuzu/ExifData_Seach-and-Move/README.md

 - `MAX_WORKERS`: Number of worker threads for parallel processing (default: 24)

 Adjust these based on your system's capabilities and requirements.
+On a 12 Core 24 Thread CPU + SSD + 32GB 25k Images in 01:38 min data extracted and written to the Database

 ## How to Use